 Step 4: Organization and Management

 This section outlines the structure of your business and introduces the key members of your management team.
-Your business plan planner will help you organize:
+Your business-plan-planner will help you organize:

 Ownership Structure: Detail the ownership percentages and roles of all key players.